bencmbrook/grammar-checker/README.md

 Run Viterbi_AP_Test.py to train the AP tagger and get the information about the viterbi tagger.

-Run dataAP/buildTrainTestFiles.py to cache a trained Averaged Perceptron.
+Run buildTrainTestFiles.py to generate the .txt for training the AP tagger for next step.